 Rash is a common symptom of lupus.
 People may experience a rash on their face or sores on other parts of their skin.
 Discoloration from these symptoms may appear differently on darker skin tones.

-Lupus is a chronic autoimmune disorder that causes the immune system to attack healthy tissue in the body.
+Lupus causes the immune system to attack healthy tissue in the body.
 Many people with lupus may experience a malar rash that extends over the face in the shape of a butterfly.